datalad-handbook/book/docs/basics/101-136-filesystem.rst

 content if the user enforces it.
 DataLad versions prior to ``0.16`` need to enforce dropping using the ``--nocheck`` option, while DataLad version ``0.16`` and up need to enforce dropping using the ``--reckless [MODE]`` option, where ``[MODE]`` is either ``modification`` (drop despite unsaved modifications) ``availability`` (drop even though no other copy is known) ``undead`` (only for datasets; would drop a dataset without announcing its death to linked dataset clones) or ``kill`` (no safety checks at all are run).
 While the ``--reckless`` parameter sounds more complex, it ensures a safer operation than the previous ``--nocheck`` implementation.
-We will demonstrate this by generating a random PDF file:
+We will demonstrate this by generating an empty file:

 .. runrecord:: _examples/DL-101-136-177
    :workdir: dl-101/DataLad-101